Stiffstream/restinio/README-NEW.md

 ~~~~~

 Server runs on the main thread, and respond to all requests with hello-world
 message.
-Of course you got an access to the structure of a given HTTP request,
+Of course you've got an access to the structure of a given HTTP request,
-and can do more stuff in request handler.
+so you can apply a complex logic for handling requests.

 # Features